Hermann Michel: Biography

 Hermann Michel was born either in 1906 or 1909.
 His exact location of origin is not clear.
 In the mid-1930s, he began working as a nurse at the Berlin-Buch medical center.
 By the late 1930s, along with Franz Stangl and Christian Wirth, he was working as a head nurse at Hartheim killing center, where the physically and mentally disabled were exterminated by gassing and lethal injection as part of the T-4 Euthanasia Program.

 In April 1942, SS-Obersturmführer (First Lieutenant) Franz Stangl was appointed commander of Sobibor.
 Stangl appointed SS-Oberscharführer Hermann Michel as his deputy, due to their prior work relationship and his extensive experience in the enforced euthanasia programs.

 Hermann Michel is described as a tall, graceful man with delicate features and a pleasant voice.
 His polite and refined speech earned him the nickname "Preacher".

 Ada Lichtman, a Sobibór survivor, described how Hermann Michel deceived the new arrivals:

 We heard word for word how Oberscharführer Michel, standing on a small table, convinced the people to calm down.
 He promised them that after the baths all their belongings would be returned to them and that it was time for Jews to become a productive element.
 At present all of them would be going to the Ukraine to live and work.
 This address aroused confidence and enthusiasm among the people.
 They applauded spontaneously and sometimes even danced and sang.

-After this convincing speech, the pacified prisoners were directed to hand in their valuables, undress and receive a hair-cut prior to being forced into the gas chambers.
+After this convincing speech, the pacified prisoners were directed to hand in their valuables, undress and receive a haircut prior to being forced into the gas chambers.

 SS-Oberscharführer Kurt Bolender, Commander of Sobibór Camp 3, testified at his trial as to how the extermination process operated: